 Exposure to secondhand smoke is unhealthy, even in outdoor spaces.
 Studies have found that levels of secondhand smoke in outdoor areas can be equal to amounts found inside where smoking is allowed.
-The U.S. Surgeon General’s report in 2010 concluded there is no risk-free level of exposure to secondhand smoke, which causes almost 3,000 deaths from lung cancer and 46,000 deaths from heart disease every year in the United States.
+The U.S. Surgeon General’s report in 2010 concluded there is no risk-free level of exposure to secondhand smoke, which causes nearly 3,000 deaths from lung cancer and 46,000 deaths from heart disease every year in the United States.
 Exposure to concentrated amounts of secondhand smoke outdoors can cause respiratory irritation and may trigger asthma attacks.

 Cigarette butts are the most commonly littered item in the United States with more than 175 million pounds littered every year.
-Cigarette butts can remain in the environment for years and contain toxic ingredients that cause problems when ingested by children, pets or marine life.
+Cigarette butts can remain in the environment for years and contain toxic ingredients that cause problems when ingested by children, pets, or marine life.

 The purpose of the El Paso Parks and Recreation Department is to provide indoor and outdoor leisure services to persons of all ages so they can develop skills, socialize, experience nature, relax, and live a healthier lifestyle.
 Having smoke free parks will help to ensure this purpose is met.
 In March 2013, the problem of smoking in parks was highlighted by the El Paso Clean Air Coalition.
 This group of dedicated individuals spent a Saturday morning at one of El Paso’s most popular parks.
 The group placed a red flag at every spot they found a cigarette butt.
 They were armed with 500 flags and quickly ran out.
 The flags were retrieved and they gathered in another part of the park and again used all 500 flags.
 Most alarming was the number of cigarette butts found in and around the playground.